FerretCode/my-cat-likes-firebase/README.md

 | `path`         | `string`    | The path to the doc to write to                               |
 | `pathSegments` | `...string` | Any additional path segments that will be added onto the path |

+Returns a promise that resolves to a boolean representing whether the write failed or not

 ### Update Doc

 ```js